arathinair11/Job_Automation_And_The_Future_Employment/index.md

 ### Automation in current workforce
 We will first take a look at the adoption of automation in the existing US workforce.
-The graph below illustrates that the majority of the US workforce is increasingly adopting automation and newer technologies across all sectors.
-23% of current jobs in the US are highly automated, 55.7% of the jobs fall into the morderate automation range, and only 23% of the jobs are least affected by automation.
+The graph below illustrates that most of the US workforce is increasingly adopting automation and newer technologies across all sectors.
+23% of current jobs in the US are highly automated, 55.7% of the jobs fall into the moderate automation range, and only 23% of the jobs are least affected by automation.

 ![Jobs at risk](https://user-images.githubusercontent.com/74162219/102028280-659b2100-3d77-11eb-987f-197fe3d22b70.png)